 - Ask a friend to take your directions for a "test drive", or do it yourself, but pay close attention.

 If you pay attention to all the little details, your guests will arrive talking about how easy it was to find you and ready to have a good time, instead of grumpy and tired after getting lost.

 Driving Direction Websites

 - Mapquest - Driving directions for U.S., Canada, and Europe.
 Maps, traffic cams, accident reports, and city guides can all be found on this site.

-- Expedia - A mapping and driving directions service that allow you to name your origination or destination point without an address, and they'll map the route for you.
-You can select from three route choices: Quickest, Shortest and Most Scenic.
+- Expedia - A mapping and driving directions service that allows you to name your origination or destination point without an address, and they'll map the route for you.
+You can select from three route choices: Quickest, Shortest, and Most Scenic.

 - Maps on Us - Detailed driving directions and maps.